akshaymrajput/image-lazy-load/README.md

 ## Example

-- You can find an example usage of the image-lazy-load package in the <a href="https://jsfiddle.net/h5pksrqb/">JS Fiddle</a>.
+- You can find an example usage of the simple-image-lazy-load package in the <a href="https://jsfiddle.net/h5pksrqb/">JS Fiddle</a>.

 ## Dependencies